andre-luiz-dos-santos/z/README.md

 Maintains a jump-list of the directories you actually use.

 The original version of this program can be found at [github.com/rupa/z](https://github.com/rupa/z).
-The first version supporting Fish seems to be [github.com/sjl/z-fish](https://github.com/sjl/z-fish).
+The first version supporting fish seems to be [github.com/sjl/z-fish](https://github.com/sjl/z-fish).
 I learned about `--on-variable PWD` from the version at [github.com/roryokane/z-fish](https://github.com/roryokane/z-fish/blob/master/z.fish).
 [Fish repository ticket](https://github.com/fish-shell/fish-shell/issues/981) asking about a _z_ equivalent for fish.